 Key Takeaways

-Round faces look good with layered cuts and soft volume at the crown.
-Oval faces are lucky because they work with most styles from blunt bobs to long waves.
-Square faces do well with side parts and face-framing layers.
-Heart faces sparkle with chin-length bobs and curtain bangs.
+Round faces often suit layered cuts and soft crown volume.
+Oval faces usually work with most styles from blunt bobs to long waves.
+Square faces often benefit from side parts and face-framing layers.
+Heart faces often suit chin-length bobs and curtain bangs.

 How to Find Your Face Shape